Is Oxbow Academy a Good Fit for Your Son?

 - Chronic preoccupation with sexually aggressive pornography

-- Sexually explicit conversation with significantly younger children
+- Sexually explicit conversations with significantly younger children

 - Obscene phone calls, voyeurism, frottage, exhibitionism, sexual harassment